snijderlab/stitch/README.md

 * Both authors are part of the group ["Biomolecular Mass Spectrometry and Proteomics"](https://www.uu.nl/en/research/biomolecular-mass-spectrometry-and-proteomics) ([or here](https://www.hecklab.com/biomolecular-mass-spectrometry-and-proteomics/)) at the [university of Utrecht](https://www.uu.nl/)

+## Dependencies
+* Hecklib core, public nuget package see `nuget.config` for more info on the exact url
+* Stitch assets git submodule, contains the css and js to make the html report shine.
+A separate submodule to simplify reuse of these files.

 ## License